 Urgent Care Flu Shots Clinic Q&A

 Receiving the annual vaccine is the best way to help protect yourself from the flu each and every year.
-Get your flu shot today at Priority Urgent Care.
+Get your flu shot today at Priority Urgent Care & Walk In Clinic.
 For more information, contact us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.